Where Some Ideas Are Stranger Than Others...

 of the german Gesetz über Urheberrecht und verwandte Schutzrechte, april 2022.

 The other endlessly worked angle is the heavily psychological reading.
 For one that is relatively subtle and part of a widely recognized literary theory classic, Gilbert and Gubar's discussion in The Madwoman in the Attic is hard to beat.
 They consider how the creature and Frankenstein himself embody different elements of the main characters in Milton's Paradise Lost and the ancient greek stories of Prometheus.
 The power of Milton's poetic imagery is such that Gilbert and Gubar spend very little time considering the Prometheus stories.
-This is to be expected, as this discussion is part of a much longer book that deals with women's writing through the whole nineteenth century in english.
-They couldn't cover everything.
+This is to be expected, as this discussion is part of a much longer book dealing with women's writing through the whole nineteenth century in english.
+They couldn't cover everything, and they could hardly cover Wollstonecraft's personal library.
 Wollstonecraft Shelley undertook a remarkable program of reading and study, and the evidence is clear that she was in many ways raised by books.
 She understood this about herself, thinking through what such an upbringing could mean for a person not only without parents but without any kind, direct human contact during their formative years.
 This is an embarrassment of riches for anyone undertaking a psychological reading, and in closing the introduction to theirs, Gilbert and Gubar provide this overview:

 Whatever our response may be to Gilbert and Gubar's reading or psychological interpretations in general, they do not often avoid much let alone "everything female."
 The results are certainly not flat.
 In any case, this quoted passage adds some detail specifically relevant to this essay, the evidence that Wollstonecraft Shelley was quite deliberately and consciously studying in order to be a professional writer.
 She was well aware that when push came to shove, she would be responsible for herself and likely any children she might bear.
 The information was recorded in her mother's books, and observation of her future husband's behaviour and that of his friends gave Wollstonecraft Shelley further warning.
 Her novel was no mere product of a waking nightmare, and she had challenging reflections to make sense of and somehow try to describe.